mad-godinez/WeLoveMovies-Capstone/README.md

 # Capstone Project: WeLoveMovies

-**Note:** This is meant to be deployed on Heroku.
-Fetching may take a few seconds while Heroku spins up the server.
+**Note:** This application is deployed on Heroku.
+Fetching data may take a few seconds while Heroku spins up the server.

 :link: <a href='https://client-welovemovies.herokuapp.com/'>Click to see the app